Kigali Declaration on Neglected Tropical Diseases

 Stakeholder Commitments and Contributions

 Achieving the objectives set out in this declaration depends upon all stakeholder groups working together and fulfilling their obligations.
-Each stakeholder group makes a unique and vital contribution that collectively translates into progress being made.
+Stakeholders each make a unique and vital contribution.
+Collectively these translate into progress being made.

-We commit to demonstrating political leadership and country ownership through:
+We commit to demonstrating political leadership and country ownership by:

-- Embedding NTD programme interventions into the national health system.
+- Embedding NTD services and interventions in our national health systems.

-- Ensuring programmes to prevent, diagnose and treat NTDs are prioritised, fully integrated and resourced within national strategic plans for health and allied ministries such as agriculture, veterinary health, water and sanitation, and environment in the framework of a One Health approach.
+- Ensuring programmes to prevent, diagnose and treat NTDs are prioritised, fully resourced and fully integrated within national strategic plans for health and allied ministries (such as agriculture, veterinary health, vector control, water and sanitation, gender and family affairs, and environment), following a One Health approach.

 - Making sufficient financial allocations and commitments towards NTD interventions.

-- Maximising existing NTD medicine donation programmes from industry partners by ensuring that the resources needed to deliver the medicines are available.
+- Maximising the impact of donated NTD medicines from industry partners by ensuring that the resources needed to deliver these medicines are available.

-- Improving surveillance, mapping and data collection and use – including through improved digitization – to better target and deliver drug donations.
+- Improving disease surveillance, disease mapping, and how data is collected and used – including through improved digitalisation – to better target and deliver NTD services.

-- Removing barriers to access such as duties and clearance taxes for donated NTD medicines to ensure these medicines that are intended for poor and vulnerable communities are distributed on a timely basis.
+- Removing barriers to access such as duties and clearance taxes for donated NTD medicines to ensure these are distributed to vulnerable communities on a timely basis.

 - Developing national public health policies on NTD prevention and treatment.

-- Ensuring health management information systems are in place to manage programme data and provide financial and programmatic reporting on national key performance indicators for NTD programmes.
+- Ensuring health management information systems are in place to manage NTD data and to provide financial and programmatic reporting on national key performance indicators for NTD programmes.

-- Transiting from receiving large-scale medicine donations to providing affordable essential diagnostics and medicines within the health system – starting with those most at need and using domestic resources in collaboration with the private sector.
-Sustainability will depend on the continuity of these donations in the short-term, and a transition to country-procured and financed diagnostics and medicines in the medium-to-long-term.
+- Transitioning from receiving large-scale medicine donations to providing affordable essential diagnostics and medicines within our health systems – starting with those most in need and using domestic resources in collaboration with the private sector.
+(Sustainability will depend on continuing to receive these donations in the short term and transitioning incrementally to country-procured and -financed diagnostics and medicines in the medium-to-long term.)